oracle/oci-grafana-metrics/docs/using.md

 Query with 'auto'.

-Auto can be used to select the window automatically depending upon the time range , selected. ```AllRequests[auto].count()```
+Auto can be used to select the window automatically depending upon the time range, selected. ```AllRequests[auto].count()```